Isaac-Muscat/Personal-Blog-Static-Site/blog/public/posts/HowThisSiteWasMade.md

 ![](../images/ThisSiteHomePage.png "Home Page")

 One thing that TailwindCSS makes easy is its ability to make pages easily responsive.
-Using flexbox and screen-size breakpoints (features of CSS and TailwindCSS) organized boxed layouts can be created that adapt to various screen sizes.
+Using flexbox and screen-size breakpoints (features of CSS and TailwindCSS), organized boxed layouts can be created that adapt to various screen sizes.

 ## What About the Projects Page?
 The projects page will contain a bunch of small and large scale projects that run on the browser along with showcases for other projects that run on other technologies.
 I hope to continously build on this site and use it as a reference in the future.